The-going/evlproject/content/core/user-api/scheduling/_index.md

 occasionally.
 Occasionally here means either non-repeatedly, or at any rate _not_ from a high frequency loop.

-Members of this class are picked second last in the hierarchy of EVL scheduling classes, right before the sole member of the [SCHED_IDLE]({{< relref "#SCHED_IDLE" >}}) class which stands for the in-band execution stage of the kernel.
-The intent is to preserve the priority such threads have in the in-band context when they (normally briefly) run on the out-of-band execution stage.
+Members of this class are picked second to last in the hierarchy of EVL scheduling classes, right before the sole member of the [SCHED_IDLE]({{< relref "#SCHED_IDLE" >}}) class which stands for the in-band execution stage of the kernel.
+The priority such threads have in the in-band context are preserved by this policy when they (normally briefly) run on the out-of-band execution stage.
 For this reason, SCHED_WEAK threads have a fixed priority ranging from 0 to 99 included, which maps to in-band SCHED_OTHER (0), SCHED_FIFO and SCHED_RR (1-99) priority ranges.